JasmineOttawa/RainDropInTheOcean/_posts/2019-03-10-pythonDjango3.md

 # 4, Namespacing URL names
-There might be other apps in same project that has a detail view, when using {% url %} tamplate tag, how does Django knows which app it is for?
+There might be other apps in same project that has a detail view, when using X url X tamplate tag, how does Django knows which app it is for?
 The answer is to add namespace to your URLconf, add app_name=...
 ```
 #polls/urls.py